GoogleCloudPlatform/policyscanner/README.md

 The pipeline will write the output of the job to the file specified in the environment variables in appengine-web.xml.
-When running the App Engine development server, the variables need to be set manually in the shell.
+When running the App Engine development server, the variables need to be set manually in the shell and must match what's in the appengine-web.xml.